survivejs/js_tricks_and_tips/common_problems/globals.md

 # Globals and Other Nasties

 As you probably know by now all variables are global by default.
-You will have to use `var` keyword to explicitly mark them as global.
+You will have to use `var` keyword to explicitly mark them as local.
 To quote certain Ackbar, "it's a trap".
 There are a couple of ways to deal with the issue.
 I'll start with a conventional one.
 Consider the example below.

 ```js
 function mathMagic(items, b, c) {